RESOURCES FOR CURATORS

 Digicult is a cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
 Subscribe or post to the newsletter.

 Electronic Arts Intermix a nonprofit agency and resource for the creation, exhibition, distribution and preservation of media art.
 The Catalogue is a searchable database with materials on the artists and works in the EAI video art collection.
-The Resource Guide addresses key issues relating to single-channel video, computer-based art and media art installations, including equipment and technical guidelines and interviews with media art experts etc.
+The Resource Guide for Exhibiting, Collecting & Preserving Media Art is a trove of essential information on current practices and critical dialogue relating to single-channel video, computer-based art and media installation.
+Including best practices, planning, budgets, agreements and reports, equipment and technical guidelines, interviews with professionals in the field, case studies, out-of-print articles and essays, glossary of terms, guide to media formats, and related resources.

 Feral File is a space for the new media community to co-create the future of art making, exhibiting, and collecting.